sttng/sd2snes/verilog/sd2snes_st0011/README.md

 Note this only fits because MSU-1 is absent (8 BRAM).
 It will not fold back into `sd2snes_dsp`.

-## MSU-1 audio DAC removed

-`dac.v` and `dac_buf` are gone from both mk2 and mk3.
-The buffer's only
-source is MSU-1 audio, which this core does not have, so it was dead weight:
-1 BRAM on mk2, 2 M9K on mk3.
-On mk2 that is the difference between 16 of 16
-and 15 of 16.

-`DAC_MCLK`, `DAC_LRCK` and `DAC_SDOUT` are driven to a defined idle in `main.v` rather than left floating, so the external DAC sees a static silent input instead of an undriven bus. `DAC_STATUS` -- one bit, per mcu_cmd.v's port -- is tied low; it used to be driven by the dac module.

-`mcu_cmd.v`'s DAC registers are deliberately left in place.
-It is a shared module, the MCU never drives audio on this core, and synthesis prunes the unreachable logic.
-Only the module and its buffer are removed.

-mk3 total is now roughly 21 of 56.

-## On-chip program ROM removed

-`upd77c25_pgmrom` is gone from both targets: 4 RAMB16 on mk2, 6 M9K on mk3.
-It holds 2048 words for DSP1-4; this core's program is 16384 words and always arrives through the external fetch path, so it was never read.

-This was removed once before and put back, on the theory that it left no opcode source while `ext_pgm_en` is low.
-That turned out to be wrong -- the failure at the time was a firmware endianness mix-up, and the window does not
-exist: `mcu_cmd.v` powers up with `dspx_reset_out = 1`, `main.v` wires
-`.RST(~dspx_reset)`, and the MCU only releases reset after the feature write and the firmware load.

-Because that safety depends on reset ORDERING rather than on anything local, the cold-start gates in `upd77c25.v` were tightened at the same time.
-They now require `ext_pgm_en & ext_pgm_ready` instead of treating "external fetch disabled" as "ready to run".
-If the reset ordering is ever changed, the core stalls at pc=0 rather than executing whatever `ext_pgm_dout` happens to hold.
-Verified in simulation: with `ext_pgm_en` tied low and the core out of reset, pc stays at 0 for 2000 clocks.

 ## Call stack reduced to 8 entries